rotationalio/rotational.io/content/en/blog/2024-06-07-text-to-sql-llm-app.md

 ## Conclusion
 As this post demonstrated, LLMs can be used to accelerate data analysis tasks by training a RAG model to build a text-to-sql application.
 This post just scratches the surface on how to build these types of applications.

-A few enhancements can be made to reduce errors:
-- Train the model on documentation about your tables.
-For example, you can describe the type of data the table holds and possible values for fields in those tables.
-The way to train on documentation is as follows: `vn.train(documentation="insert documentation here")`
-- Train the model on commonly run SQL queries: `vn.train(sql="insert sql here")`
-- Train the model on question-sql pairs: `vn.train(question="insert question here", sql="insert sql here")`

 Two important things to keep in mind...

 ### Data Privacy